Xenopos/Death-Minuet/README.md

-# OS-yes
+# Death Minuet

-Death Minuet game made in using C and Terminal
+Death Minuet is made using C and Terminal